MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: The Datasets

 \subsection{Comparing the three datasets in \corpus{}}

-\textbf{Length of textual units:} Table~\ref{tab:Length-Table} shows the distribution of the number of tokens in the textual units of the three datasets.
-We have used the Moses tokenizer\footnote{\url{https://github.com/alvations/sacremoses}} for tokenizing English sentences and the IndicNLP library\footnote{\url{https://github.com/anoopkunchukuttan/indic_nlp_library}} for tokenizing sentences in Indian languages.
+\textbf{Length of textual units:} The distribution of the number of tokens in the textual units of the three datasets is shown in Table~\ref{tab:Length-Table}.
+The Moses tokenizer\footnote{\url{https://github.com/alvations/sacremoses}} has been used for tokenizing English sentences, and the IndicNLP library\footnote{\url{https://github.com/anoopkunchukuttan/indic_nlp_library}} has been used for tokenizing sentences in Indian languages.
 Across all three datasets, most of the textual units are shorter than 20 tokens.
 However, the CCI-FAQ dataset has 22\% textual units having more than 100 tokens.

 \textbf{Text complexity of the datasets:} To compare the three datasets in terms of the complexity of the language contained in them, we have computed two well-known text readability metrics -- \textit{The Flesch Kincaid Grade Level} (FKGL) \& \textit{Gunning Fog Index} (GFI).
 Higher values of these metrics indicate that the text is more complex, and requires higher levels of expertise/proficiency to comprehend.
-We show the results in Table~\ref{tab:readability-table}.
+The results are shown in Table~\ref{tab:readability-table}.
 Both metrics imply that the \Actsdataset{} dataset is the most complex (suitable only for highly educated readers, more complex than a standard research paper), the \CCIdataset{} dataset has intermediate complexity (suitable for college students), and the \IPdataset{} dataset is least complex (suitable for high school students).
 These differences are expected since the Acts (out of which \Actsdataset{} is constructed) are the most formal versions of the laws of the land which need to be precise and are hence stated using very formal language.
 Whereas the other two collections, particularly \IPdataset{}, are meant to be more simple and easily comprehensible for various types of stakeholders, including the general public.
-Hence CCI-FAQ \& IP datasets are in the form of simplified questions and answers.
+Hence, CCI-FAQ and IP datasets are in the form of simplified questions and answers.